Trauma: Nonviolent Coping with Injuries

 At the heart of IFS is the idea that our mind resembles a family whose members are characterized by different degrees of maturity, irritability, wisdom, and pain.
 These parts together form a network or system within which changes in one part affect all the other parts.
 11

 Through traumatization, this self-system breaks down, and conflicts between different parts arise.
-Denied parts In IFS therapy are the ‚banished‚.
-The manager or firefighter are part of the self, that protects the collapsed system.
+Denied parts In IFS therapy are the banished.
+The manager or firefighter are part of the self, that protect the collapsed system.
 Hence, when an event activates banished emotions, the latter appear spontaneously.

 Acceptance of inner experiences